Connections Programs Overview

 Getting Here

 Please ensure that your bus driver is familiar with the location of the Fort Heritage Precinct.
-Connections to the Law and Peoples programs will be dropped of at our main admissions building (10006 100 Ave) and Connections to the Land programs will be dropped off at our Historic Courthouse (10104 101ST).
+Connections to Adventure and Society programs will be dropped of at our main admissions building (10006 100 Ave) and Connections to Culture programs will be dropped off at our Historic Courthouse (10104 101ST).

 Approximate travel times from Edmonton neighbourhoods to Fort Saskatchewan City limits: